Water supply and sanitation in Nairobi: Water loss reduction

 In parallel with the tapping of new water sources, efforts were undertaken to reduce water distribution losses by introducing a metered zoning system.
-According to a World Bank evaluation the system allowed to "significantly reduce water losses".
+According to a World Bank evaluation, the system allowed to "significantly reduce water losses".
 In 1998 non-revenue water, which includes physical losses as well as administrative losses such as illegal water use and undermetering, had thus been reduced to 27–30%.
 However, water losses subsequently must have increased again, because in 2010 the Nairobi Water and Sewer Company declared that it had successfully achieved a reduction of non-revenue water from 50 to 40%.
 The regulatory agency WASREB estimated non-revenue water in Nairobi at 40% in 2008/09 and at 42% in 2009/10.

 Water kiosks in slums

 The Kibera slum in Nairobi is supplied with drinking water through kiosks.

 A particular challenge in Nairobi has been and still is how to provide sufficient and affordable water to half its population living in slums.
-Since the 1970s slum residents with piped water connections built water kiosks where they resell water to other residents in buckets.
+Since the 1970s, the slum residents with piped water connections-built water kiosks where they resell water to other residents in buckets.
 The number of water kiosks in slums increased from about 150 in 1978 to nearly 1,500 in 1994.
-The municipal water department recommended a resale price, but could not enforce it so that the poorest end up paying much more than those fortunate enough to have a tap in their house.
+The municipal water department recommended a resale price, but could not enforce it, so the poorest end up paying much more compared to people who have tap water in their house.

 Sewerage and wastewater treatment

 Another challenge is sanitation.
 A sewer system for the central district was built in the late colonial period and the first wastewater treatment plant was completed at Kariobangi just east of the city in 1961, shortly before independence.
 A second wastewater treatment plant was commissioned in 1980 in Dandora further East and further downstream on the Nairobi River.

 In 1994 a substantial expansion of the plant was completed, making it the largest plant of its kind – a stabilization pond plant – in Africa.
 In parallel, an effort was made to expand the sewerage system.
-With the new infrastructure the discharge of liquid waste in open drains declined considerably and for a period between 1987 and 1995 the water quality of the Nairobi River improved.
+With the new infrastructure, the discharge of liquid waste in open drains declined considerably and for a period between 1987 and 1995 the water quality of the Nairobi River improved.
 However, the discharge of untreated wastewater in non-sewered areas continued.
-Because of inadequate garbage collection and poor maintenance sewers became clogged and overflowed, so that the benefits of the sewerage were less than expected.
-Furthermore, the Kariobangi plant was poorly maintained and stopped functioning so that the wastewater bypassed it and was discharged without treatment to the Nairobi river.
+Because of inadequate garbage collection and poor maintenance, sewers became clogged and overflowed so that the benefits of the sewerage were less than expected.
+Furthermore, the Kariobangi plant was poorly maintained and stopped functioning so that the wastewater bypassed it and was discharged without treatment into the Nairobi river.